-Revised Fees Framework for members appointed to bodies in which the Crown has an interest
+Cabinet Fees Framework for members appointed to bodies in which the Crown has an interest

-- Cabinet recently agreed to a revised Fees Framework for determining or reassessing the fees paid to members of statutory and other bodies in which the Crown has an interest [APH-22-MIN-0195]. - 2 This circular and the attached Framework replaces Cabinet Office Circular CO (19)1. - The revised Framework covers all statutory bodies, non-statutory bodies and committees in which the Crown has an interest, that are outside the Remuneration Authority's or other feesetting bodies' jurisdiction.
+- Cabinet has agreed to a revised Fees Framework for determining or reassessing the fees paid to members of statutory and other bodies in which the Crown has an interest [CBC-25-MIN-0031]. - 2 This circular and the attached Framework replaces Cabinet Office Circular CO (22) 2 and applies from 1 July 2025. - The revised Framework covers all statutory bodies, non-statutory bodies and committees in which the Crown has an interest, that are outside the Remuneration Authority's or other feesetting bodies' jurisdiction.
 The Framework therefore covers most Crown entities (including Crown Agents, Autonomous Crown Entities (ACEs) and tertiary education institutions), trust boards, advisory bodies and committees, Royal Commissions, Public Inquiries, Government Inquiries and Ministerial Inquiries, statutory tribunals, individuals appointed as statutory bodies that are not covered by the Remuneration Authority and some subsidiary bodies. - The Framework provides guidance on the classification and remuneration of statutory and other Crown bodies.
 Since the Framework covers a varied array of bodies, it is not intended to be prescriptive, and judgement will be required to determine best fit. - 5 The purpose of the Framework is to provide a basis for judgement in setting fees that will: - ensure a consistent approach to remuneration across all statutory and other Crown bodies; - contain expenditure of public funds within reasonable limits; - provide flexibility within clear criteria.